bmachek/lrc-ai-assistant/README.md

 * Wait it to fill your keywords, caption or title as selected.

 ## Google rate limits
-The free version of gemini-flash-1.5 is limited to 1500 prompts per day.
+The free version of gemini-flash is limited to 1500 prompts per day.
 There's also a soft limit on how many requests per minute are allowed, which can of course be circumvented by waiting for a few seconds, when a request is denied.
 The plugin waits for 5 seconds after each denied prompt, if the error 'RESOURCE_EXHAUSTED' persists for 10 of these wait loops, it assumes that the daily limit has been hit, and stops the process with an error message.